AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

 * where to create a filter,
 * and more.

-To help with these questions,[!UICONTROL Quick Insights] leverages an algorithm that presents you with the most popular dimensions, metrics, filters, and date ranges your company uses.
+To help with these questions,[!UICONTROL Quick insights] leverages an algorithm that presents you with the most popular dimensions, metrics, filters, and date ranges your company uses.
 This algorithm is based on your own company's usage of data components in [!UICONTROL Analysis Workspace].
 In fact, you see dimensions, metrics, and filter tagged with [!UICONTROL POPULAR] in the drop-down list, as shown here:

 ![The Quick Insights panel.](assets/popular-tag.png)